-The privacy notice applies to personal data of our website users, candidates, clients, suppliers, and other people we may contact for reference taking or emergency contacts.
+The privacy notice applies to the personal data of our website users, candidates, clients, suppliers, and other people we may contact for reference taking or emergency contacts.

-You make have legal rights and where possible we have described these.
+Depending on the circumstances you may have legal rights and where possible we have described these.

-At Middleton Jones Ltd we make every effort to comply with our responsibilities under the EU's General Data Protection Regulation (GDPR).
+At Middleton Jones Ltd we make every effort to comply with our responsibilities under the General Data Protection Regulation (GDPR).